slee98/3D-Simulation/README.md

 This is an experimental side project built to explore the intersection of:

 **Lab Automation × 3D Simulation × Software Engineering × AI-assisted Development**

-The goal is not to reproduce the complete Hamilton control environment, but to experiment with new ways of designing, visualizing, and debugging automated laboratory workflows.